 Manage information and communication effectively both as an individual and as a team member.

-The Bachelor of Arts (Hons) in Business Management & Human Resources Management program lasts three years, with each divided into two semesters.
+The BA (Hons) in Business Management (Human Resources Management) program lasts three years, with each year divided into two semesters.
 Each semester students complete three courses, including company visits and guest speaker sessions.
-Students will earn a U.K. state-recognized undergraduate degree awarded by the University of Derby.
-The University of Derby is a public university recognized by the U.K. government higher education authorities and the National Recognition Information Center (NARIC) and audited by the Quality Assurance Agency for Higher Education (QAA).
-This program is also accredited by the Chartered Management Institute (CMI).
+On graduation, you earn a U.K. state-accredited bachelor’s degree awarded by the University of Derby, U.K. The University of Derby (UoD) is a public university recognized by the U.K. government´s higher education authorities.
+It is audited by the Quality Assurance Agency (QAA), the official quality assurance body for the Office of Students, the regulator for higher education in England.
+The University of Derby was ranked 26th by The Guardian University Guide 2020 and achieved joint third place for student satisfaction with teaching quality.
+The university’s business, management and marketing programs were ranked in the top 10.

 As a partner student you will be granted access to the University’s online learning environment ‘University of Derby Online (UDo)’ where you will be able to access program resources related to your program, the University’s library and your grades.